CyKiller/GeneraTeam/docs/Wiki.md

 - **Dynamic Team Generation**: Automatically creates virtual team members based on the specific requirements of the request.
 - **Integration and Interaction**: Offers a chat interface for direct communication with the generated team.
 - **Feedback Loop**: Incorporates user feedback for continuous improvement and personalization of the experience.
+- **Caching and Optimization**: Implements caching mechanisms and optimization techniques to enhance the performance and efficiency of the CI/CD pipeline.
+- **Notifications and Reporting**: Features notification and reporting mechanisms to keep stakeholders informed about the CI/CD pipeline status, including success or failure notifications, build logs, and test reports.

 ## How It Works
 1. **Submit a Request**: Users submit a detailed description of their project or task needs.